Quantum Lego Expansion Pack: Enumerators from Tensor Networks: Introduction

 In Sec~\ref{sec:formalism}, we review the basics of weight enumerator polynomials in the most abstract form and introduce their generalizations.
 In Sec.~\ref{sec:application}, we discuss their existing applications for computing code distance and extend their applications for error detection under general error channels.
-We introduce new constructions such as mixed enumerators, higher genus enumerators and coset enumerators and construct optimal decoders.
-We also suggest improvements for threshold computations based on existing sampling-based methods when used in conjunction with enumerators.
+We present novel constructions such as mixed enumerators, higher genus enumerators and coset enumerators. { We introduce new applications of these enumerators in building optimal decoders, in analyzing subsystem codes, and in computing non-stabilizerness in quantum states.
+We show that the error detection threshold for a large class of codes have a universal value of $1/6$ and} suggest improvements for threshold computations based on existing sampling-based methods when used in conjunction with enumerators.
 Then we discuss the computational cost of this method and provide some entanglement-based intuition in Sec.~\ref{sec:complexity}.
 As a proof of principle, and to provide novel analysis of existing codes, we study some common examples and explain their significance in Sec.~\ref{sec:examples}.
 In Sec~\ref{subsec:surfacecode} we construct various weight enumerators of the (rotated) surface code and its deformations.
 We compare their performances under biased noise and coherent error channels.
 In Sec~\ref{subsec:colorcode} we provide a new tensor network construction of the 2d color code using Steane codes as basic building blocks and compute its enumerators.
 In Sec~\ref{subsec:holographic} we study different bulk qubits with mixed enumerators in the holographic HaPPY code.
 We obtain their (biased) distances and performance under (biased) Pauli noise.
 In Sec~\ref{subsec:bsc} we apply the mixed enumerator technology to the Bacon-Shor code and showcase its computation for subsystem codes.
 Finally, we make some summarizing comments in Sec.~\ref{subsec:discussion} and provide insights on the connection with stat mech model and graph states.

 We prove the relevant theorems, discuss technical implementations and clarify practical simplifications in the Appendices.
 Although not stated explicitly, the distance finding protocol introduced in \cite{LTNC} effectively computes the Shor-Laflamme enumerators for a subset of stabilizer codes known as local tensor network codes.
 Their approach also shares a number of similarities with our own, which we explain in App.~\ref{subapp:LTNC}.
 For such stabilizer codes, our protocol generally offers a quadratic speed-up in the form of reduced bond dimensions.
 In the regime where the stabilizer code has high rate and code words are highly entangled, our method can lead to an exponential advantage using the quantum MacWilliams identities.